Why is Ireland so expensive?

 For example, the legal profession has long been touted as an industry that needs radical reform yet the Government has been unwilling to rock the boat, leading to higher professional fees for consumers.
 Indeed, reducing legal costs was one of the demands of the Troika as part of Ireland’s bailout in 2010 and remains the only demand that has not yet been implemented.

 There have also been rumours of cartel-like behaviour in the car insurance sector for some time.
-Indeed, following a two-year-long investigation the European Commission just recently told Insurance Ireland, the representative body for insurance companies here, that it has formed the preliminary view that the organisation has been breaching competition rules and engaging in anti-competitive practices in the car insurance market for some time.
+Indeed, following a two-year-long investigation the European Commission in 2021 told Insurance Ireland, the representative body for insurance companies here, that it had formed the preliminary view that the organisation had been breaching competition rules and engaging in anti-competitive practices in the car insurance market for some time.

 Wages